8:45 a.m. - Spiritual Conversations

 3. Tithing.
 We request that every member of the church pledge each year so we can plan our ministries for each 12 month period.
 Pilgrim Church is financed entirely by our members.
 Paying for our staff, maintaining the building, and funding for mission projects and our youth education all come from member pledges.

 Tithing is an Old Testament tradition that carried into Christianity.
 In the ancient Jewish world, people brought the first ten percent of what they produced to the temple for an enormous gathering where everyone was invited.
-For 2015 we raised $356,756 to date in pledges with an average annual pledge of $2,286.
+For 2017 we raised $340,000 to date in pledges.
 The amount of your pledge is not as important as your commitment which exhibits your desire to build heaven in this place.

 4. Offering Your Talent.
 Lastly, we ask you to share your talent.
 What do you love?
 Kids, building things, painting pictures, sports, music: anything you can imagine that means something to you is meaningful to us and we want to know about it and use your gifts in this place.
 That way, we build a church of passion and purpose.